in

 At the point when one eats, the pancreas releases insulin to allow the entry of glucose into your cells.

-In type 1 diabetes, the pancreas does not insulin.
+In type 1 diabetes, the pancreas does not produce insulin.
 In type 2 diabetes, the pancreas produces insulin, but the cells of one’s body can’t make use of it.
 This is because the cells are resistant to the effects of insulin, hence the term insulin resistance.

 If a person is deficient in insulin, the pancreas does not meet the demands of the body, or the body is resistant to the effects of insulin, glucose will not enter the cells.

 In people totally deficient in insulin, the body will adopt alternate metabolic pathways and start utilizing fats.
-This will result in ketone formation which is acidic.
+This will result in ketone formation, which is acidic.

-A slight change in the body’s PH will slow or stop the metabolic processes and the person may quickly become very serious and may die.
+A slight change in the body’s PH will slow or stop the metabolic processes, and the person may quickly become very serious and may die.

 In people who have long-standing high blood levels of glucose, the glucose binds to different proteins, producing glycated end-products.